iterative/dvc.org/static/docs/get-started/example-pipeline.md

 $ git commit -m "add dataset"
 ```

-## Define staged
+## Define stages

+Each [stage](/doc/user-guide/dvc-files-and-directories) – the parts of a
-Each stage is described by providing a command to run, input data it takes and a
+pipeline – is described by providing a command to run, input data it takes and a
 list of output files.
 DVC is not Python or any other language specific and can
 wrap any command runnable via CLI.

-- The first actual stage, extract XML from the archive.
-Note that we don't need
+- The first stage is to extract XML from the archive.
+Note that we don't need to
-  to run `dvc add` on `Posts.xml`, `dvc run` saves (commits into the cache,
+  run `dvc add` on `Posts.xml` below, `dvc run` saves the data automatically
-  takes the file under DVC control) automatically:
+  (commits into the cache, takes the file under DVC control):

 ```dvc
 $ dvc run -d data/Posts.xml.zip \